 This website is for you.
-If you love getting out and visiting the incredible national parks, state parks and national monuments in the U.S., then you are in the right place.
+If you love getting out and visiting the incredible national parks, state parks and national monuments in the U.S., then you’re in the right place.

 I’m James.
 Although I’ve been to 82 countries and all 7 continents, many of my favorite places on the planet are right here in the national parks of the United States.

 The U.S. parks are rightfully popular, but with so many people going there, planning a trip to them can be a little tricky.
 I am a national park expert and I created this website to help you.
 You will find in-depth guides detailing how to get there, when to go, where to stay, what to do, and what to pack for your next trip to the national parks and monuments.